 Nominations are hereby called from members of the Association for election to the Council of the Association.

-For a term of three years and to retire at the end of that term but to be eligible for re-election for that office or any other office.
+For a term of three years to retire at the end of that term but to be eligible for re-election for that office or any other office.

-(2) Four Councillors
+(2) Five Councillors

-Four persons to be elected as ordinary members of Council for a term of three years and to retire at the end of that term but to be eligible for re-election for that office or any other office when vacant and available.
+Five persons to be elected as ordinary members of Council for a term of three years and to retire at the end of that term but to be eligible for re-election for that office or any other office when vacant and available.

 Any candidate for election must have been a member of the Association for a period of not less than four (4) years prior to the nomination date.

 Nomination forms are available from the Associations Office, Cromwell Road, Kilburn (P.O.
 Box 844, Prospect East 5082) and the Returning Officer, Mr K B Rylander, 57 Willcocks Avenue, Seaton SA 5023 (email email@example.com).